Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 ## Dependencies

 For this tutorial, we'll be using Python 3.7 but feel free to try other versions as well.
 Python must be downloaded and installed locally before continuing.
-Windows users be sure to include the `python37.dll`  within root directory of each chapter.
+Windows users be sure to include the `python37.dll` in the same directory as the `learn_engine_dev` executable.

 ## Build

-For building the application we will be using [make](https://www.gnu.org/software/make/).
-To make the paths for dependencies configurable we'll set environment variables.  `PYTHON_INCLUDE` should be set to the path of the python 3.7 installation's include folder.  `PYTHON_LIBS` should be set to the python3.7 installation's lib folder.
-The Makefile should look like the following:
+For building the engine in a cross platform way we will be using [make](https://www.gnu.org/software/make/).
+To make the paths for dependencies configurable we'll set environment variables throughout the tutorial, but feel free to hardcode these values for your convenience.

+For python there are two environment variables:

+* `PYTHON_INCLUDE` The python installation's include folder.
+Should contain `Python.h`.
+* `PYTHON_LIBS` The python installation's lib folder.
+Should contain the python `a.` file used during linking.

 ```makefile
 PROJECT_NAME := learn_engine_dev